falon3/gameShowBuzzer/README.md

 scheers-reflex is a reaction timer and gameshow buzzer application for Android

-The video of the working app is here on gitHub: https://github.com/falon3/gameShowBuzzer/blob/master/video.mkv
+The video of the working app is here on gitHub: https://github.com/falon3/gameShowBuzzer/blob/master/video.mkv You can find the compiled apk file in GameShowBuzzer/bin You can find the UML system documentation in GameShowBuzzer/doc

 Resource References used for theory or for code snippets used: